triggerdotdev/trigger.dev/internal-packages/run-engine/README.md

 # Trigger.dev Run Engine

-The Run Engine process runs from triggering, to executing, and completing them.
+The Run Engine process runs from triggering, to executing, retrying, and completing them.

 It is responsible for:

-- Creating and updating runs as they progress.
+- Creating, updating, and completing runs as they progress.
 - Operating the run queue, including handling concurrency.
+- Heartbeats which detects stalled runs and attempts to automatically recover them.
-- Mutating the state of runs.
+- Registering checkpoints which enable pausing/resuming of runs.

+## Run locking

+Many operations on the run are "atomic" in the sense that only a single operation can mutate them at a time.
+We use RedLock to create a distributed lock to ensure this.
+Postgres locking is not enough on its own because we have multiple API instances and Redis is used for the queue.

+There are race conditions we need to deal with:
+- When checkpointing the run continues to execute until the checkpoint has been stored.
+At the same time the run continues and the checkpoint can become irrelevant if the waitpoint is completed.
+Both can happen at the same time, so we must lock the run and protect against outdated checkpoints.

 ## Run execution

-The execution of a run is stored in the `TaskRunExecutionSnapshot` table in Postgres.
+The execution state of a run is stored in the `TaskRunExecutionSnapshot` table in Postgres.
+This is separate from the `TaskRun` status which is exposed to users via the dashboard and API.

 ![The execution states](./execution-states.png)

+The `TaskRunExecutionSnapshot` `executionStatus` is used to determine the execution status and is internal to the run engine.
+It is a log of events that impact run execution – the data is used to execute the run.

+A common pattern we use is to read the current state and check that the passed in `snapshotId` matches the current `snapshotId`.
+If it doesn't, we know that the state has moved on.
+In the case of a checkpoint coming in, we know we can just ignore it.

+We can also store invalid states by setting an error.
+These invalid states are purely used for debugging and are ignored for execution purposes.

 ## Workers